mutlusun/beamertheme-uds/README.md

 Issues and contributions
 ------------------------------------------------------------------------------

-Please report all issues to the [this Github page](https://github.com/mutlusun/beamertheme-uds/issues), do not contact the press team of University of Saarland.
+Please report all issues to [this Github page](https://github.com/mutlusun/beamertheme-uds/issues), do not contact the press team of University of Saarland.
 All contributions are welcome.